Scheme of the Eightfold-Consciousness

 Teachings from the Yogacara School

-However it is a two edged sword.
+However this reflective consciousness is a two edged sword.

 When the mirror is defiled by wrong seeing it conceives itself as separate from everything else and thus the delusion of ‘I’ has arisen.